Ptable

 The electron configuration for an element is wrong.

 Ptable shows true, experimental values for electron configuration.
-The method of drawing arrows you learned in class is a simplified method that works most of the time but has about 20 exceptions.
-When arrow-drawing differs from true values, Ptable shows those overlined in red.
+The method of drawing arrows you learned in class works most of the time but has about 20 exceptions.
+Ptable shows these exceptions overlined in red.

 La/Ac or Lu/Lr should be in group 3 with the d-block.

-This is hotly debated and IUPAC currently has a task force headed up by Eric Scerri dedicated to finding an answer.
+This is hotly debated and an IUPAC task force headed by Eric Scerri is dedicated to finding an answer.
 Secretary general of IUPAC suggests we not hold our breath for a quick resolution.
 There are merits to including Lu/Lr or La/Ac inline rather than at the end of the f-block, but there are also drawbacks.
-Since I am not a top academic in this area, Ptable defers to standards bodies and their deliberation process rather than injecting its own original research or opinions.
-Unqualified to weigh in on these arguments and make sweeping conclusions that'll affect how millions of people a week see the periodic table, Ptable mirrors the official IUPAC layout.
+Unqualified to weigh in on these arguments and make sweeping conclusions that'll affect how millions a week see the periodic table, Ptable mirrors the official IUPAC layout.

 My company would like to purchase advertising.